 Wisconsin Frac Sand Land

-The Frac sand mining industry is booming in western Wisconsin.
-Sand mining has a rich history in Wisconsin that dates back more than a century – in fact, the image of a miner appears on both the Wisconsin state symbol and the state flag.
-Companies involved in the state's sand mining industry employ thousands in family-supporting jobs and are making significant multimillion-dollar investments in areas across Wisconsin, generating hundreds of millions of dollars in overall economic impact for the Eau Claire, Chippewa Falls, and surrounding communitites.
+In fact, the image of a miner appears on both the Wisconsin state symbol and the state flag.
+Companies involved in the state's sand mining industry employ thousands in family-supporting jobs and are making significant multi million-dollar investments in areas across Wisconsin, generating hundreds of millions of dollars in overall economic impact for the Eau Claire, Chippewa Falls, and surrounding communities.

 Frac sand is exported from Wisconsin to places with gas and oil bearing shale where it is used in a combined process called hydraulic fracturing and horizontal drilling.
 Frac sand is quartz sand of a specific grain size and shape that is suspended in fluid and injected into oil and gas wells under very high pressure.
 That pressure opens and enlarges fractures.
 It also creates new ones.
-Frac sand is a crush-resistant sand that is very durable.
+Frac sand is crush-resistant and very durable.
 The extra strength sand grains are then carried into these fractures, propping them open as the fluid is pumped out.
-Optimal Frac sand is round grain, relatively course, and holds up under tremendous pressure.
+Optimal frac sand is round grain, relatively coarse, and holds up under tremendous pressure.

-If you are interested in learning more about whether you have Frac sand on your property, selling your land, or your Frac sand, we can help.
+If you are interested in learning more about whether you have frac sand on your property, selling your land or just your Frac sand, we can help!

-Are you an energy company, an end user, or a qualified buyer of high quality Frac sand?
-Learn more about potential Frac sand land and mine sites available in Western Wisconsin.
+Are you an energy company, an end user, or a qualified buyer of high quality frac sand?
+Learn more about potential frac sand land and mine sites available in Western Wisconsin.
 We may have pre-qualified properties available for sale or lease.
-Contact Greg Haselwander at 715-579-4452.
+Contact us today at 715-831-7077 or email@example.com.